skip to Main Content

 Pharmacy Services

-The Kaiser Permanente Hawaii market is aligned under the Southern California Kaiser Permanente Region and employs 304 pharmacy employees who work in 16 different licensed pharmacies across 4 of the Hawaiian Islands.
+The Kaiser Permanente Hawaii Market is aligned under the Southern California Kaiser Permanente Region and employs 325 pharmacy employees who work in 18 different licensed pharmacies across 4 of the Hawaiian Islands.
 Our ambulatory care clinical pharmacy service is staffed by board-certified clinical pharmacy specialists who manage chronic diseases (including diabetes, hyperlipidemia, and hypertension), offer medication therapy management, and provide anticoagulation monitoring services.
-We also employ ambulatory care clinical pharmacists who specialize in HIV and hepatitis, nephrology, oncology, and transitional care.
+We also employ ambulatory care clinical pharmacists who specialize in HIV and hepatitis, nephrology, oncology, and transitional care and a variety of other disease states.

-Moanalua Medical Center in Honolulu, HI is centrally located for our 258,000 members and has a capacity of 285 beds.
-Our acute care pharmacists are board certified clinical pharmacists who practice all over the hospital, including in central pharmacy, med surg/telemetry, critical care, and the emergency department.
+Moanalua Medical Center in Honolulu, HI is centrally located for our 268,000 members and has a capacity of 285 beds.
+Our acute care pharmacists are board certified clinical pharmacists who practice all over the hospital, including in central pharmacy, medical-surgical and telemetry, critical care, and the emergency department.
 Many of our acute care pharmacists are specialized in their respected areas.

 In addition, Kaiser Permanente Hawaii pharmacists work in formulary management, pharmacy informatics, data analytics, compliance, benefits, quality and medication safety, and supply chain.